fabricem15/fabricem15/README.md

-- 👋 Hi, I’m Fabrice Mikobi
+- 👋 Hi, my name is Fabrice Mikobi
-- 📚 I'm a 3rd-year Computer Science student at Carleton University
+- 📚 I'm a third-year Computer Science student at Carleton University with a focus on Software Engineering
-- 👀 I’m interested in Web Development and Software Engineering roles
+- 👀 I’m interested in Software Development internships
-- 💞️ I’m looking for internship opportunities for summer 2023!
+- 💞️ I’m looking for internship opportunities for Summer 2023!
 - 📫 How to reach me:
    - LinkedIn -> www.linkedin.com/in/fabrice-mikobi
    - Email: fabricemikobi@cmail.carleton.ca